PaulsRepo/qnap-nas-hardware-user-manual/en/07 - Install and Hot-swap Hard Drives.md

-# Chapter 7.
-Install and Hot-swap Hard Drives
+# 07. Install and Hot-swap Hard Drives